Goal: Improve the public's health through advanced environmental health knowledge

 - Nature positively impacts many aspects of health through ecosystem services.
 Explore these relationships with the EPA Eco-Health Relationship Browser and the EPA EnviroAtlas to learn more about health benefits of ecosystems near you.

 - Representative Donna Christensen talks about lessons in environmental justice she has learned while serving her community as a physician.
 Watch here.

-- American Lung Association's annual State of the Air 2013 report shows 42% of the nation is suffering from unhealthy levels of air pollution.
+- The 2014 State of the Air report from the American Lung Association found that 46% of Americans live in counties with unhealthy levels of either ozone or particle pollution.
 Learn more about the state of air in your community, the health risks of air pollutants, and other key findings on their website.